What to pack for a safari

 Funnily enough, there aren’t many ATMs in the African bush and credit cards are not widely accepted.
 However, USD is accepted in most places visited by tourists.
 We recommend that you bring enough cash with you and try to get a lot of it in small denominations for tipping.

-Read more about how to access your cash abroad
+Read more about how to avoid bank fees when you travel

 Make sure you have good travel insurance!
 You’re safari is in the middle of raw nature.
 Upon arrival at your lodge or camp, the first thing you’re asked is to sign a disclaimer.
 You don’t expect them to take responsibility for a lion eating you do you?
 Anyway, if you don’t have insurance, you’ll regret it as soon as start signing the paperwork!